Coping with Grief

 "The glory of gardening: hands in the dirt, head in the sun, heart with nature.
 To nurture a garden is to feed not just the body, but the soul." — Alfred Austin

-in memory of Ronald G Felter, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Ronald G Felter, please visit our floral store.